-Policy The City may provide paid absences for a death in an employee's immediate family.
-For purposes of emergency leave, "immediate family" includes spouse, child, parent, brother, sister, mother-in-law, father-in-law, daughter-in-law, or son-in-law or grandparents of the employee.
-Three (3) Day Maximum Emergency Leave should be submitted to the Department Director or his/her designee in advance.
+Three (3) DayEmergency Leave should be submitted to the Department Director or his/herMaximumdesignee in advance.
 Normally, up to three (3) days will be approved.
 If extensive out-of-state travel is involved, two (2) additional days may be granted by the Department Director after consultation with HRD.
-An employee may use vacation or sick leave for additional time off.
-Other Reasons The City Manager or his/her designee may grant Emergency Leave for reasons other than bereavement if the employee shows good cause. (e.g., house fire, flood, tornado, etc.) The granting of such leave is at the sole discretion of the City Manager and is granted only if it is determined to be in the best interest of the City.
+An employee may use vacation or sick leave for additional time off, with Director approval.

+the City.
 These requests should be directed to the Human Resources Director.

+Other ReasonsThe City Manager or his/her designee may grant Emergency Leave for reasons other than bereavement if the employee shows good cause. (e.g., house fire, flood, tornado, etc.) The granting of such leave is at the sole discretion of the City Manager and is granted only if it is determined to be in the best interest of